bnel1201/pediatricIQphantoms/docs/source/usage.rst

 Intended Purpose
 ----------------

-The LCD-CT software tool is intended for quantitatively evaluating the Low contrast detectability (LCD) performance of advanced nonlinear CT image reconstruction and denoising products using the MITA-LCD phantom images.
+The pediatricIQphantom phantom generation and CT simulation tool is intended for evaluating the patient size dependence of nonlinear, data-driven image denoising and processing algorithms by providing digital versions of standard image quality phantoms, the `MITA-LCD phantom <https://www.phantomlab.com/catphan-mita>`_ and CTP404 module of the `Catphan 600 phantom <https://www.phantomlab.com/catphan-600>`_.
+Evaluating the patient size dependence of denoising algorithms is important when considering the performance of these devices in pediatric populations[1].
+This is due to the smaller fields of view (FOV) associated with pediatric protocols which alters the image texture, an important factor when training and testing data-drive denoising methods.

 Intended users are CT device developers and  image denoising and processing software developers.
 Advanced nonlinear CT image reconstruction and denoising methods (products code JAK_, QIH_, LLZ_ among others) includes statistically iterative, model-based iterative and deep learning-based image reconstruction and denoising methods.